codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

 ### Key features:
 * Physical device parameters can be edited from the Smartthings GUI, and verified in the IDE Log.
 * Channels can be mapped to different colours without needing to physically rewire the device.
+* Shortcut tiles for the built-in RGBW programs.
+* Shortcut tiles for named colours.
+* Multiple options for the calculation of aggregate `switch` and `level` attributes (useful when using INPUTS).
+* Implements "Energy Meter", "Power Meter", and "Polling" capabilities.
-* `setColor()` supports a wide range of colorMap key combinations:
+* For SmartApp developers, the `setColor()` command supports an extended range of colorMap key combinations:
  * red, green, blue, white
  * red, green, blue
  * hue, saturation, level
  * hex
  * name
-* Multiple options for the calculation of aggregate `switch` and `level` attributes (useful when using INPUTS).
-* Implements "Energy Meter", "Power Meter", and "Polling" capabilities.

 ### Screenshots: